 - Severe weather or illness.
 This may include a threat from a tornado that required those on campus to take shelter, closing due to anticipated weather issues, or an outbreak of widespread illness on campus.

 How can I get more information once I receive an MC Alert message?

 MC Alert messages sent via text and email will be brief and contain vital and immediate information.
 More information about an MC Alert message will be made available through our website and announcements to the local media.

 Will I get advertising messages from MC Alert?

-No. MC Alert will never be used to deliver any kind of advertising content and mobile numbers will not be shared with any third parties.
+No. MC Alert will never be used to deliver any advertising content, and mobile numbers will not be shared with any third parties.

 Can my parent or guardian subscribe to MC Alert?

-MC Alert is available to any students, faculty, staff, friends or family of Mississippi College.
+MC Alert is currently only available to students, faculty, and staff of Mississippi College.

 Does signing up for MC Alert cost me anything?